Miss Earth Venezuela: 2020-2021: Covid 19 Implications

 In this designation ceremony, both were put to the test in a varied round of questions.

 At the end of the event, the president of the Miss Earth Venezuela Organization, Prince Julio César, declared that both María Daniela Velasco and Elizabeth Gasiba would both be bearers of the title of Miss Earth Venezuela, Velasco as Miss Earth Venezuela 2021, and Gasiba as Miss Earth Venezuela 2022.
 Finally, Gasiba was titled as Miss Earth Venezuela 2022; the band and the crown were imposed by Maribel Pombo, Globovisión's vice president of sales and marketing, and by Osvaldo Montañes, general producer of Miss Earth Venezuela.

 Titleholders

+Miss Earth Venezuela

 The following women have been crowned Miss Earth Venezuela:

+Miss Supranational Venezuela

+The following women have been crowned Miss Supranational Venezuela: